joelagnel/rust-cpp-book/chapters/04-ownership-lifetimes-clone.md

 ### Lifetime annotations with a practical example

 Rust's lifetime annotations provide a way to explicitly indicate how references relate to each other in terms of their lifetimes, ensuring safe memory access.
-This avoids dangling references and memory leaks.
+This avoids dangling references.

 Consider the following practical example: